We offer two ways to set up your KeyLab Essential mk3, based on whether you're new to Arturia products or not.

 There are 4 built-in MIDI ports in KeyLab Essential mk3.

-3. KL Essential 49/61 mk3 MCU/HUI: Enables KeyLab Essential mk3 as a Mackie Control Universal surface via a dedicated port, to not interfere with other MIDI messages as notes or control changes.
-This port will only be needed in case you want to control a DAW that uses only MCU such as Reaper.
+3. KL Essential mk3 MCU/HUI: Enables KeyLab Essential mk3 as a Mackie Control Universal surface via a dedicated port, to not interfere with other MIDI messages as notes or control changes.
+This port will only be necessary if you want to control a DAW that supports MCU or HUI protocols and does not have a dedicated script for simplified integration as described here for supported DAWs.

-Do not activate the MCU port if not necessary, since it will trigger notes when pressing the transport pads.
+-Do not activate the MCU/HUI port if not necessary, since it will trigger notes when pressing the transport pads.

 To activate the HUI/MCU protocol, you have to go in the Device Settings of the MIDI Control Center, and choose between Mackie, HUI, or 'Both'.